jmfrank63/frontend-nanodegree-mobile-portfolio/Project4Readme.md

-Intructions how to optimize the portfolio
+Instructions how to optimize the portfolio

 For index.html